Dominic Raab rejects claims of chaotic Afghan evacuation from ‘junior desk officer’

 He denied he was demoted to justice secretary because of his dismal handling of the crisis in August, or that his job was at risk again because of the whistleblower’s revelations.

-Asked if, as alleged, he “did not fully understand the situation”, Mr Raab replied: “I don’t accept that.
+Asked if, as alleged, he “did not fully understand the situation”, Mr Raab told BBC Breakfast: “I don’t accept that.
 This is from a relatively junior desk officer.”

 Mr Marshall has alleged that tens of thousands of Afghans were left stranded following the fall of Kabul, because of chaos and confusion in the Foreign Office – blaming Mr Raab directly.